Structures in compressible magnetoconvection and the nature of umbral dots: Numerical results and discussion

-In the opposite limit of very strong imposed magnetic field, convective flows are restricted to narrow columns separated by strongly magnetized, nearly stagnant fluid (case H).
-Each of these narrow columns consists of a single convective cell, seen in cross section in the figures.
-The size of these small scale convective elements is small compared to the sizes of normal granules, inviting comparison to the umbral dots observed in sunspots.
-This correspondence was indeed suggested by \cite{Weiss+:fluxsep}.
-Note, however, that the small scale convective elements in the experiments of \cite{Weiss+:fluxsep} only contained upflows, their upwards directed mass flux being compensated by a slow sinking motion in the strongly magnetized bulk fluid.
-In contrast, we find strong localized downflows adjacent to the upflows, within the non-magnetic convective columns.
-This property makes our small scale convective elements a close relative of the {\it convectons} of \cite{Blanchflower:convecton2D} and \cite{Blanchflower+:convecton3D} so for brevity, in the following we will refer to them by this name.
+Case C acts like a critical situation, where a few small bright convective cells are embedded in the brainpattern background.
+Their size is very close to the brainpattern.
+The number and size of such bright dots increase when reducing the imposed magnetic fields, cases D \& E show.
+The size of these SSC elements is smaller than normal granules, inviting comparison to the umbral dots observed in sunspots.
+This correspondence was indeed suggested by \cite{Weiss+:fluxsep}; however, the SSC elements in their experiments only contained upflows, their upwards directed mass flux being compensated for by a slow sinking motion in the strongly magnetized bulk fluid.
+In contrast, we find strong localized downflows adjacent to the upflows, within the unmagnetized convective columns.
+This property makes our SSC elements a close relative of the {\it convectons} of \cite{Blanchflower:convecton2D} and \cite{Blanchflower+:convecton3D}.
+So for brevity, in the following we refer to them by this name.

-In the intermediate cases E \& F we recover the flux separation phenomenon, first discovered by \cite{Tao+:fluxsep}, where small scale convection and vigorous granular convection coexist, the latter being present in large field free patches (in what follows: {\it inclusions,} for brevity) embedded in a strongly magnetized fluid displaying SSC in the form of scattered convectons.
+In cases F \& G we recover the typical FXS phenomenon, first discovered by \cite{Tao+:fluxsep}, where SSC and vigorous GRC coexist, with the latter present in large field free patches (in what follows: {\it inclusions,} for brevity) embedded in a strongly magnetized fluid displaying SSC in the form of scattered convectons.
 Each inclusion includes several granules.
-The size of the inclusions is comparable to the size of our box: it is this effect that leads to the large relative fluctuations of magnetic energy in cases E and F (Fig.~\ref{figthme}).
+The size of the inclusions is bigger than a normal granule and smaller than the granules in the deep convective zone.

-Finally, the snapshot for case G in Fig.~\ref{figcop} displays multiply segmented convective plumes of size intermediate between inclusions and convectons.
+Finally, in some regions of the snapshot for case E in Fig.~\ref{figcop} displays multiply segmented convective plumes of a size midway between inclusions and convectons.
 The lanes segmenting these elements are cool and coincide with downflows.
-This already suggests that our case G represents a heretofore unknown transitional regime of magnetoconvection between small scale convection (SSC) and fully developed flux separation (FXS) ---a finding that will be corroborated below.
+This already suggests that our case E represents a heretofore unknown transitional regime of magnetoconvection between SSC and fully developed FXS, a finding that will be corroborated below.